browserengineering/book/book/forms.md

 ```

 Once we've found the button, we need to find the form that it's in, by
-walking up the HTML tree:[^3]
+walking up the HTML tree:

-[^3]: Fun fact: HTML standardizes the `form` attribute for _input
-    elements_, and in principle allows an input element to be
-    outside the form it is supposed to be submitted with.
-But no
-    browser implements that.

 ``` {.python indent=12}
 elif elt.tag == "button":